 Mobility Allowance is a supplementary payment to provide assistance with transport costs for people who can't use public transport without substantial assistance, and are required to travel to and from their home to undertake approved activities.

-servicesaustralia.gov.au/mobilityallowance or call us on the Disability, sickness and carers line (page 57).
+For more information go to servicesaustralia.gov.au/mobilityallowance or call us on the Disability, sickness and carers line (page 57).